 So, use Vitamin C without worrying that it will lighten your skin.
 Or use it to target those areas of hyperpigemention, but don’t worry that it will lighten everything around the problem area, making it stick out even more.

 Vitamin C has been found to work as an anti-inflammatory.
 Cells in culture have been found to have decreased levels of inflammatory markers.
 This has lead some to theorize that Vitamin C can help post-inflammatory hyperpigmentation.

 So, How Should You Use Vitamin C?

 The interesting thing to know is that oral supplementation of Vitamin C does not seem to affect levels in the skin beyond normal.
 Meaning, you can drink all the OJ you want, just because there is more Vitamin C in your system doesn’t mean that your body will transport it to your skin or that your skin will even work to take up more of the available Vitamin C from the blood.
-More of that “you can lead a horse to water” theory, similar to whether increasing oxygen levels will help your skin.
 So, you’ll need to supplement topically.